telegramsjs/Telegramsjs/README.md

 ## Contributions
 We welcome your contributions to the development of `Telegramsjs`!
 If you have any ideas or suggestions, please visit the <a href="https://discord.gg/j8G7jhHMbs">Official support server</a> or the <a href="https://t.me/sempaika_telegrams_js">Official Telegram channel</a>.

+## Example
+To see the correct use of the library, see the page on github

 ## License
 `Telegramsjs` is available under the `MIT` license.
 For more information, please refer to the <a href="https://github.com/Sempai-07/Telegramsjs/blob/main/LICENSE">LICENSE</a> file.